Eat this type of chocolate to lose weight and build muscle

 The unique thing about dark chocolate is it contains a flavanol called epicatechin, which has many health benefits, including:

-Muscle building is regulated by a protein called myostatin which decrease the muscle growth capacity In our body to prevent hypertrophy (over growth of organs).
+Muscle building is regulated by a protein called myostatin which decreases the muscle growth capacity In our body to prevent hypertrophy (overgrowth of organs).

-There is also another protein called follistatin which counteract the action of myostatin and increase the muscle growth capacity.
+There is also another protein called follistatin which counteracts the action of myostatin and increases the muscle growth capacity.

 In a 2014 study, 6 middle-aged subjects took 150mg supplementation of epicatechin per day to test the effectiveness of epicatechin on sarcopenia (muscle loss due to aging).

-The results: there was a 16.6% decrease in myostatin and 49.2% increase in follistatin.
+The results: there was a 16.6% decrease in myostatin and a 49.2% increase in follistatin.

-So, according to this study, we could tell that epictechin (which found in dark chocolate) has some effects on building more muscle mass as it promotes the muscle building protein (follistatin) and suppresses the muscle growth inhibitor (myostatin).
+So, according to this study, we can tell that epicatechin (which is found in dark chocolate) has some effects on building muscle mass as it promotes the muscle-building protein (follistatin) and suppresses the muscle growth inhibitor (myostatin).

 Related: 13 reasons why you are not building muscle